bpaauwe/udi-owm-poly/README.md

 # Release Notes

+- 3.0.1 01/24/2021
+   - Convert probablity of precipitation to percent chance of preciptitation
+   - Add notice if location doesn't look like lat/long
+   - Fix location example
 - 3.0.0 07/30/2020
    - Replaced API calls with new OpenWeatherMap OnCall API call.
      This provides better daily forecast data.